pictobott/iasip-title-gen/README.txt

 also would like to apologise in advance for any messy code, still not an expert or anything at it yet

-created by cyborg and saipa :)
+created by pictobott and saipa :)